High Adventure: Accounts and photographs of walks, climbs and overland travels around the world

 Next day we continued up the steep-sided, forested valley through the picturesque village of Kyama.
 In the flag-stoned farmyards the grain was being thrashed manually with long-handled, wooden flails.
 On the horizon, beneath clear, azure skies, the prominent cone of Numbur and its satellite peaks provided a spectacular backdrop.
 Late in the afternoon a steep climb on a narrow, tortuous path winding up through precipitous rock faces was followed by a gradual gradient across a plateau into Charma - the highest settlement in the area - where I was escorted into town by a host of excited schoolchildren intrigued by their first sight of a westerner.

-In Charma I visited the home of my friend Ang Jangbu Sherpa, nephew of Ang Zangbu, who had been my sirdar on my first three treks.
-From this remote, medieval village in Solu Khumbu Jangbu had progressed to a management post in a trekking office in Kathmandu before winning a "green card" for the USA where he was now working "in computers".
+In Charma I visited the home of my friend Ang Jangbu Sherpa, nephew of Ang Zangbu, who had been my sirdar on my first trek, the classic Annapurna Circuit.
+From this remote, medieval village in Solu Khumbu, Jangbu had progressed to a management post in a trekking office in Kathmandu before winning a " green card " for the USA where he was now working " in computers ".

-Above Bethangding the path deteriorated into a multiplicity of small, faint trails and it was only thanks to Nima's route finding skills, gained as a young "yak-boy", that we succeeded in progressing through the jungle to emerge at the large clearing of Bakangdingma with a splendid outlook over pine forests to the snow peaks.
+Above Bethangding the path deteriorated into a multiplicity of small, faint trails and it was only thanks to Nima's route finding skills, gained as a young " yak-boy ", that we succeeded in progressing through the jungle to emerge at the large clearing of Bakangdingma with a splendid outlook over pine forests to the surrounding snow peaks.

 Upper Likhu Khola Valley and Mt.
 Numbur